Giant robot battles. Zombie sieges. Library burlesque.

 His work includes writing for print and online media around the world, creating web content for English public services, and delivering schools outreach workshops and an award-winning Researcher in Residence role for the University of London.
 He has also provided literacy mentoring for children in foster care, and bespoke corporate training workshops.
-Matt also currently serves on the advisory board to New York literacy organisation Behind the Book.

 In 2010, Matt spoke at the British House of Commons on ‘Giving the Gift of Literacy’ for Volunteer Reading Help, an English literacy support charity.
 In 2012, he spoke in Australia’s Parliament House at the inaugural meeting of the Australian Early Literacy Parliamentary Friendship Group.

 A fully qualified UK schoolteacher, Matt also holds a Ph.D. in History from the University of London, where he taught undergraduate seminars in English literature.
 His writing credits cover a range of print and online media in the US, UK, and beyond, including music reviews for the BBC’s Ariel, children’s writing broadcast on UK radio, and various travel, arts, and news features.